Stochastic differential equation approach to understanding the population control bias in full configuration interaction quantum Monte Carlo: Non-universal scaling of the population control bias

 Figure \ref{fig:pcb-scaling} shows how the population control bias scales with the walker number.
 In the plots we report the target walker number $N_\mathrm{t} \approx \langle N_\mathrm{w} \rangle$, since the fluctuations in the walker number are small when using the walker control procedure of Eq.~\ref{eq:Supdate} introduced in Ref.~\cite{Yang2020}.
 The data provides evidence that the bias scales as a simple power law $\sim N_\mathrm{t}^p$ over up to six decades for the strongly-interacting data at $U/J=6$.
 The power is also seen to depend strongly on the interaction parameter $U/J$ defying the predictions of universal $N_\mathrm{t}^{-1}$ scaling in Refs.~\cite{Hetherington1984,Umrigar1993,Cerf1995,Lim2015,Vigor2015}.
 In particular the strongly interacting Mott-insulating state presents a stubbornly slowly decaying population control bias.

-It is interesting to note that we do find $N_\mathrm{t}^{-1}$ scaling consistently in smaller systems, e.g. for the $N=M=10$ Hubbard chain even in the Mott-insulating regime.
+We note that we do find $N_\mathrm{t}^{-1}$ scaling consistently in smaller systems, e.g. for the $N=M=10$ Hubbard chain even in the Mott-insulating regime.
 The dimension of Hilbert space in this case is $\approx 10^5$, which is much smaller than the system of Fig.~\ref{fig:pcb-scaling}.

-An interesting intermediate case is found for $N=M=20$ with Hilbert space dimension $\approx 10^{11}$ as shown in Fig.~\ref{fig:variationalenergy}.
+Figure \ref{fig:variationalenergy} shows an interesting intermediate case with $N=M=20$ where the dimension of Hilbert space is $\approx 10^{11}$.
 Here we observe a crossover between two regimes with slow power-law scaling for small walker number, and $N_\mathrm{t}^{-1}$ scaling for $N_\mathrm{t} \gtrsim 10^4$.
-In addition to the shift energy estimator, Fig.~\ref{fig:pcb-scaling} also shows the norm projected energy $\bar{E}_{\tilde{\mathbf{1}}}$, which follows the shift very closely for this example, and the variational energy estimator $\bar{E}_{\langle\mathbf{c}\rangle}$, which has a smaller bias.
+In addition to the shift energy estimator, Fig.~\ref{fig:variationalenergy} also shows the norm projected energy $\bar{E}_{\tilde{\mathbf{1}}}$, which follows the shift very closely for this example, and the variational energy estimator $\bar{E}_{\langle\mathbf{c}\rangle}$, which has a smaller bias.
 Both estimators will be defined in Sec.~\ref{sec:exactpcb}, where theoretical arguments regarding their scaling with walker number will be presented.